Le Marais Paris: Best Things to See, Eat & Do (2026)

 Le Marais is well-served by several metro lines, making it one of the most accessible neighborhoods in Paris.
 The key metro stations to reach Le Marais include:

-• Bastille (Lines 1, 5 & 8) – A great choice for those exploring the eastern part of Le Marais, with easy access to the Bastille district and the Seine.
+- Bastille (Lines 1, 5 & 8) – A great choice for those exploring the eastern part of Le Marais.

-If you’re arriving by RER (regional train), Châtelet – Les Halles (RER A, B, D) is just a short walk from Le Marais, providing direct connections to Charles de Gaulle Airport, Orly Airport, and other major train stations.
+If you’re arriving by RER (regional train), Châtelet – Les Halles (RER A, B, D) is just a short walk from Le Marais.
+It provides direct connections to Charles de Gaulle Airport, Orly Airport, and other major train stations.

 Getting Around Paris from Le Marais

-Le Marais is one of the best areas to explore Paris on foot, as it’s within walking distance of many major attractions.
-From here, you can easily reach:
+Le Marais is one of the best areas to explore Paris on foot.
+From here, you can indeed easily reach:

-For longer trips, the metro is the fastest way to navigate the city, while bus routes 29, 38, 75, and 96 also serve Le Marais.
+For longer trips, the metro is the fastest way to navigate the city.
 If you prefer a scenic ride, you can take the Batobus (Seine River shuttle) from the Hôtel de Ville stop to enjoy a boat trip to landmarks like the Eiffel Tower and Musée d’Orsay.

 Transportation Tips